oracle/node-oracledb/doc/api.md

 [//]host_name[:port][/service_name][:server_type][/instance_name]
 ```

-Note that old-school connection SIDs are not supported: only instance names can be used.
+Note that old-school connection SIDs are not supported: only service names can be used.

 For example, use *"localhost/XE"* to connect to the database *XE* on the local machine: